gcaglar/ReactGulpBoilerPlate/README.md

 * Install gulp `npm install -g gulp`
 * Install necessary modules (make sure to run at the root of the repo)  `npm install`

-**Start developing using** `gulp` It will auto open the browser and refresh it with your changes if you have the extension.
+**Start developing:** `gulp` It will auto open the browser and refresh it with your changes if you have the extension.

 **Minified version for deployment:** `gulp prod`